-People may choose to work in coworking spaces for better work-life balance, collaborative opportunities, and most notably for greater flexibility and cost-efficiency.
+People may choose to work in coworking spaces for better work-life balance, collaborative opportunities, and most notably greater flexibility and cost-efficiency.
 However, these perks can have some serious effects on your productivity.

 This raises the question of how to enjoy the benefits of such a space whilst improving productivity and performance.
-In this article, we share useful tips on how to increase your productivity at a coworking space.
+In this article, we share useful tips on how to increase your productivity in a coworking space.

 1. Establish Your Motive

 Identifying your reasons for choosing your line of duty can help you navigate tough times.
 When you’re aware of why you chose your profession, it can make it less laborious.
 This may result in a faster and better quality of work.
 Your job may involve activities that are less fun, but understanding the purpose behind them can make it easier.

 Like with any other work environment, it’s pivotal for coworking spaces to maintain a certain kind of discipline, which can help coworkers achieve excellent performance levels.
 Discipline in this context involves coming to the office regularly, on time, and spending a good number of productive hours without any distractions.